 Euvolemic hypernatremia: Decreased TBW with near-normal total body sodium.
 It includes extrarenal losses from the respiratory tract (tachypnea) or skin (excessive sweating or fever), renal losses (central diabetes insipidus or nephrogenic diabetes insipidus), and other causes (inability to access water, primary hypodipsia, reset osmostat).

 Hypervolemic hypernatremia: Increased sodium with normal or increased TBW.
 It includes hypertonic fluid administration (hypertonic saline, sodium bicarbonate, total parenteral nutrition) and mineralocorticoid excess (adrenal tumors, congenital adrenal hyperplasia).

-Thirst is a major symptom with dehydration or clinical signs of volume depletion.
-Other symptoms ...
+Thirst is a major symptom with dehydration or clinical signs ...